 Clean With Water And Cream Of Tartar

-Some people use a mixture of water and the cream of tartar to remove stains.
+Some people use a mixture of water and cream of tartar to remove stains.
 They apply the paste, leave it for 10 minutes and then scrub using a soft sponge.
 Although the bottom part of the pots and pans appear brighter after that, many people complain that the stains do not disappear.

 You should never use a dishwasher to clean your hard anodized nonstick pots and pans.
 You have to do the cleaning by hand.
 This also applies to cleaning both the interior and the exterior parts.